Warrior Care and Transition Program

 Major elements of the WCTP include:

 - Warrior Transition Units (WTUs) provide command and medical management assistance to Soldiers as they navigate the Army’s medical treatment system to successfully reintegrate back into the force or transition from the Army.
-Twenty-six WTUs are located at major military treatment facilities (MTFs) across the country.
+Twenty-five WTUs are located at major military treatment facilities (MTFs) across the country.
 Soldiers whose medical situation allows may recover at home at one of 13 Community Care Units (CCUs).
 Soldiers at these CCUs will receive the benefits of a dedicated unit of Cadre, Triad of Leadership, Military Treatment Facility (MTF) staff, WTU staff and installation resources to ensure that they have the same experience as all WTU Soldiers across the program.
 Learn more about CCUs through the latest CCU fact sheet.
 CCUs are located at:

 - Fort Benning